la2050/archive/_organizations/reach-for-thetop-inc.md

     - 'http://maker.good.is/myla2050/projects/CasaAmador.html'
   year_submitted:
     - '2013'
-  org_summary:
-    - >-
-      Currently R4TT has one lot with three households.
-On average we work with 30 individuals per month.
-This our biggest achievement.
-Every time one of our residents moves into stable permanent housing we have accomplished our goal.
-Successful reintegration into society is our top priority.
 title: 'Reach For theTop, Inc.'
-uri: /organizations/reach-for-thetop-inc/
 extrapolated_project_ids:
   - '3102226'
 project_titles_from_extrapolated_project_ids:
-  - Casa Amador
-project_titles:
-  - Casa Amador
-project_titles_from_project_ids:
   - Casa Amador
 original_project_titles:
   - Casa Amador